Paulette Carlson

-Paulette Tenae Carlson (born October 11, 1952) is an American country singer-songwriter, who rose to fame in the 1980s as the founder and lead vocalist for the country band Highway 101.
+Paulette Tenae Carlson (born October 11, 1952) is an American country music singer-songwriter, who rose to fame in the 1980s as the founder and lead vocalist for the country band Highway 101.
 With Highway 101, she charted four No. 1 hit singles, seven Top 10 hits and won two Country Music Association Awards.
 As a solo artist, she has charted five times on Hot Country Songs and recorded three studio albums.
 Her most successful solo single is "I'll Start with You", which peaked at number 21 in 1991.
 Carlson continues to tour and record new music as a solo artist.

 Beginnings

 Paulette Carlson began professionally singing in the dance bars in Fargo, ND, and in the Minneapolis, MN, area and built a large local following before heading to Nashville in 1978.
 Soon after arriving in Nashville she was signed as a staff songwriter for the Oak Ridge Boys’ Silverline/Goldline Publishing Company.
 She signed a singles contract with RCA Records and released three singles: "You Gotta Get to My Heart", "I’d Say Yes", and "Can You Fool".